 - a.
-Weekday Morning 7:00 AM to 9:30 AM.
+Weekday Morning 7:00 AM to 9:30 AM; and - b.

-- b.
 Weekday Afternoon 4:00 PM to 6:30 PM.

-- c.
-Sunday Morning 11:00 AM to 2:00 PM.

 Results of the traffic counting program will be graphically illustrated for the peak hour volumes for each intersection by turning movement.
 The peak hours should be identified, as well as the day of the week and weather conditions on the day of the traffic count.